Electra Havemeyer Webb: Shelburne Museum

-The closing of one of the Webbs' other homes, this one near the polo grounds at Old Westbury, unintentionally birthed a museum.
-The question of what would become of her cigar store Indians, hunting decoys, and weather vanes had to be settled.
-In 1947 Electra Havemeyer Webb gathered with her friends to create Shelburne Museum.
-Located on U.S. Route 7 in Shelburne, Vermont, Webb's museum became a haven for the handmade objects of another era.
-A two-hundred-year-old tavern shelters one of the finest collections of weathervanes, trade signs, and primitive portraits on the continent.
-A rambling old farmhouse is filled with spectacular assemblages of mochaware, pewter, and staffordshire.
-The finest collection of carriages and sleighs in North America rests in a unique horseshoe barn.
-Period homes, filled with outstanding collections of early American furniture and accessories, dot the grounds.
+The closing of one of the Webb's other homes near the polo grounds at Old Westbury unintentionally birthed a museum.
+In 1947 Webb gathered with her friends to create Shelburne Museum.
+Located on U.S. Route 7 in Shelburne, Vermont, Webb's museum housed various handmade objects including weathervanes, trade signs, portraits carriages, sleighs, and furniture.

-Rather than confine her eclectic collections to a single modern gallery, Webb chose to create an institution that would showcase her "collection of collections" in fine examples of early American homes and public buildings.
-A general store, meeting house, log cabin, and a steamship dot the grounds.
-The entire museum reflects Electra Webb's passion for American art and design, as she treasured a variety of objects.
+Rather than confine her eclectic collections to a single modern gallery, Webb chose to create an institution that would showcase her "collection of collections" in examples of early American homes and public buildings.
+A general store, meeting house, log cabin, and a steamship occupy the grounds.
+The entire museum reflects Webb's passion for American art and design, as she treasured a variety of objects.
 Five rooms from her Park Avenue apartment were installed in a Greek Revival memorial building after her death in 1960, bringing Webb's collection of works by Monet, Manet, and Degas to the museum grounds.
-A large pastel by Mary Cassatt, showing a young Electra Havemeyer with her mother Louisine, enjoys a place of honor in the entry hall.
-The exterior facade of the memorial building is inspired by a home in Orwell, Vermont that Electra wanted to purchase.

-Electra Havemeyer Webb began to collect "in earnest" in 1911, more than a decade before the founding of Colonial Williamsburg and nearly a half century before authentic American antiques would return to the major rooms of the White House.
-When she began to gather the remnants of an earlier America the National Register of Historic Places did not exist yet.
-Americans had yet to understand that their heritage was interesting and worthy of preservation.
-Before there was Henry Francis du Pont's Winterthur, Henry Ford's Greenfield Village, or even the American Wing at the Metropolitan Museum in New York, Webb was an ambitious and well-known collector of Americana.
-She worked with the finest antique dealers of the era, including Edith Halpert and Harry Newman, to assemble encyclopedic and irreplaceable collections of American material culture.
-The honesty of everyday objects spoke to Webb, and she used her significant resources to ensure their preservation.
-Today the museum's Americana collection is one of the world's finest.
+Webb began collecting in 1911, before the founding of Colonial Williamsburg and decades before authentic American antiques returned to the major rooms of the White House.
+At the time, the National Register of Historic Places did not exist.
+Webb was a prominent and ambitious collector of Americana.
+She collaborated with leading antique dealers of the era, including Edith Halpert and Harry Newman, to assemble extensive and unique collections of American material culture.
+Drawn to the authenticity of everyday objects, Webb used her resources to preserve them, and today the museum’s Americana collection is considered one of the finest in the world.